-People who have registered as unemployed and who take part in psychological counselling, will receive commuting and accommodation benefits, if necessary.
+People registered as unemployed and attending psychological counselling receive transport and accommodation allowance.

-The labour market service provided for individuals with decreased working ability is co-financed by the European Social Fund of the European Union by regulation No. 57 of the Minister of Social Protection and the Minister of Health and Labour of 27 March 2015 on the basis of ‘Provision of labour market services to the target group of work reforms’.
+Employment services provided to people with reduced work ability are co-financed by the European Social Fund of the European Union on the basis of Directive No. 57 of the Minister of Social Protection and the Minister of Health and Labour of 27 March 2015 ‘Provision of Labour Market Services to the Target Group of Work Reforms’.